-In partnership with the NSW Department of Communities and Justice (DCJ), NCOSS is holding "Evidence Talks", a live online learning series from August to November 2021.
+In partnership with the NSW Department of Communities and Justice (DCJ), NCOSS held "Evidence Talks" online learning sessions from August to November 2021.

-In three x 90-minute sessions, we 'go back to basics' and relearn concepts, whilst preparing to use the highly-anticipated DCJ Evidence Portal when it launches in October/November (TBC).
+In three x 90-minute sessions, we went 'back to basics' and relearned concepts, whilst preparing to use the highly-anticipated DCJ Evidence Portal when it launches in late 2021.

 Back to basics: FACSIAR’s Evidence ‘How To’ Guides (31 August 2021)

 - Video recording (approx 1 hr 26 mins)

 Presenter - Katie Page, Senior Evidence Officer | Strategy and Evidence-FACS Insights, Analysis and Research (FACSIAR), NSW Department of Communities and Justice (DCJ)

 Katie is a Senior Evidence Officer in the Strategy and Evidence team of DCJ's Family and Community Services Insights Analysis and Research unit (FACSIAR).
 Her role involves evidence work, knowledge translation and supporting development of the evidence base for NSW State Outcomes and Premier’s Priorities.
 Katie has a Master of Policy and Applied Social Research and undergraduate degrees in social work and social science.
 She has also worked in inner Sydney homelessness services and in child protection/out-of-home care practice and policy in NSW Government.

 - Key concepts in recognising and using various types of Evidence

 - Appraising good quality evidence for everyday practice